Fictional Plants

 The physical characteristics of your plant should be based on its environment and habitat.
 Consider the size and shape of the plant, the color of its leaves and flowers, and any unique features that it may have.

 Plants that glow in the dark are common features of game-oriented worlds in locations where it may be difficult for players or an audience to otherwise to see, such as cavern systems.
-This characteristic is not based on ecology, but rather a need to showcase a world.
+This characteristic is not based on ecology, but rather a need to solve the problem of dark places and showcase a world, setting, or scene.

 Uses & Benefits

+Fictional plants often find uses as the components of potions and poisons.
 Consider the uses and benefits of your fictional plant.
 Does it have medicinal properties, or is it used in cooking or for its fragrance?
 Is it a source of food or a valuable resource for a specific industry?
 Can it be refined into a powerful drug or a rich spice?
-If a plant has important uses, it may be farmed, trade routes may have been established to transport it vast distances, and wars may have been fought to control it (with those that do becoming wealthy).
+If a plant has important uses, it may be farmed, trade routes may have been established to transport it vast distances, and wars may have been fought to control it.

 In game-oriented worlds, fictional plants often contain properties that allow them to heal, poison, or bestow other status effects on players.